datalad-handbook/book/docs/intro/windows.rst

 .. admonition:: Updates

-   We have suceeded in building git-annex with MagicMime for mimeencoding (that's a good thing).
+   We have succeeded in building git-annex with MagicMime for mimeencoding (that's a good thing).
    While we're working on packaging everything into a single, conda-based DataLad installation bundle, you can find a standalone git-annex installer at ` http://datasets.datalad.org/datalad/packages/windows/ <http://datasets.datalad.org/datalad/packages/windows/>`_.

 Windows works fundamentally different than macOS or Linux-based operating systems.